Jandroperez/DBSnooper/README.md

 ## __Introduction__:

 This Project was built to research Exposed Databases in the wild due to misconfigurations.
+This notebook would create a report that summarizes some of information that is returned from Shodan.

 ## __Requirements:__
 * Python 3